fraggerfox/myhttp/README.md

 The implementation is done using [Golang][2].

+## Assumptions

+ - The response body's MD5 hash is taken.
+ - Status code of the response is not checked.

 ## Implementation details

  - The code is written in a procedural fashion.
  - Unit tests are written for the appropriate sections of the code.
- - The only external library used is the extension for Golang's testing library called [check.v1][3]

  ## How to build the program